mdyd-dev/posify/README.md

 This CLI consists of commands that are performing single operations on a webpage.

+## Process

 This is the order they should be run on:

-1. download
+1. `posify download -u url` (after download is complete, go into the directory, `cd <domain>`)
-2. urls
+2. `posify urls`
-3. forms
+3. `posify forms`

-Optionally, if not sure that assets are optimized:
+Optionally, if not sure that assets are correctly optimized (usually they are not):

-4. optimize:css
+4. `posify optimize:css`
-5. optimize:js
+5. `posify optimize:js`
-6. optimize:images
+6. `posify optimize:images`

+## Case sensitive paths

+All paths are lowercased to guarantee compatibility.
+Some webpages were using methods incompatible with *nix systems.

+So path `https://example.com/IMAGES/bg.jpg` will become a file `app/assets/images/bg.jpg`

+Some pages have both: `Images/bg.jpg` and `images/avatar.jpg` on the same page, but because `Images` and `images` directories cannot coexist in the same place on *nix systems, it caused some assets to be in the wrong place.

 <!-- toc -->
 * [Usage](#usage)